hb84ffm/monte-carlo-call-option-pricing/README.md

 # monte-carlo-call-option-pricing

-A Python module to price a Euroepan call option at t=0 using a Monte Carlo simulation, which is benchmarked agains the Black Schoels formula.
+A Python module to price a Euroepan call option at t=0 by Monte Carlo simulation, which is benchmarked against Black Schoels formula.

 ### FEATURES
 - Simulates stock prices following a geometric Brownian motion